 We recognise that our biggest exposure to Modern Slavery is in our product supply chains and therefore undertake:

-As in previous years, this year, our Joint Managing Directors have written to all suppliers to raise awareness of the Modern Slavery Act and Human Rights.
-This letter affirms our zero tolerance approach to human rights abuses and reiterates our expectations of them if they become aware of any Modern Slavery within their supply chains.
+This year, our Joint Managing Directors have written to all suppliers to raise awareness of the Modern Slavery Act and Human Rights.
+This letter affirms our zero-tolerance approach to human rights abuses and reiterates our expectations of them if they become aware of any Modern Slavery within their supply chains.

 We recognise the need to keep Modern Slavery risk on our agenda and will continually assess our policies, controls and training (both internally and in conjunction with our suppliers) to ensure that this risk is mitigated.